rboehme/angular-ui-list-view/README.md

 * `ng-model-options`, specifies what options the data binding must follow
 * `name`, specifies the name attribute of an textarea element
 * `id`, specifies the id attribute of an textarea element
+* `pattern`, specifies a regular expression that the value is checked against
+* `maxLength`, specifies the maximum number of characters allowed in an textarea element
 * `placeholder`, sets the floating label
 * `ng-disabled`, specifies that an textarea element should be disabled